opengisch/QField-docs/documentation/how-to/gnss.en.md

 :material-tablet-android:{ .device-icon } Fieldwork

 !!! note
-    You must have locked the coordinate cursor to their position.
-[Lock to position button](../digitize/#adding-point-features)
+    The coordinate cursor must be locked to the current location via the [Lock to position button](../digitize/#adding-point-features)

 There is a function that allows you to digitize using averaged positions.